sachin-sankar/swiftshadow/docs-src/Getting Started/Usage-In-Async-Environments.md

 ## Quart Example

-Below is a similar example for Quart:
+Below is a similar example for Quart.
+In this updated example, we disable automatic rotation (i.e. `autoRotate=False`) and instead call `rotate(validate_cache=False)` manually within the route.
+This avoids errors related to the event loop in Quart.

 ```python
 from quart import Quart